SKKSaikia/SystemsArchHPC/README.md

 Took [CS 110](https://web.stanford.edu/class/cs110/summer-2018/) at Stanford University (Visiting Student, Summer 2018) | Graded () | Taught by Ryan Eberhardt under Professor Jerry Cain in Gates B03,Computer Science Department, Stanford University.
 Had so much fun Learning and Building Systems from Scratch on [Myth Machines](https://cs.stanford.edu/computing-guide/overview), where I ssh into the myth machines with my SUNet ID to perform experimentation and to submit my assignments.

-<b>Ryan was so awesome but I do not have permission to post his recorded video lectures :)</b>
 <img src="https://github.com/SKKSaikia/SystemsArchHPC/blob/master/res/cs110.png">
 [Summary](https://quip.com/rtxWAMyejpMR) :